katia-energizer/tutorial_regular_expressions_search/tutorial.md

 With this regular expression, you can search for numbers between 100 and 999.

-3. Add extra backslash before each `\b` part of the regular expression. `\b` is a metacharacter with a special meaning: it matches a number boundary.
+3. Add an extra backslash before each `\b` part of the regular expression. `\b` is a metacharacter with a special meaning: it matches a number boundary.
 You must use `\` as an escape character before metacharacters.
 Otherwise metacharacters will be read by compiler literally without any special meanings.

    ```kotlin
    val pattern = "\\b[1-9][0-9]{2}\\b"